ANOTHER MUSICAL MUSING, 10 May 2025 –“Mothers’ Day Tunes From Those Sweet Old Days”

 A rowdy celebration of St. Patrick’s Day is a big deal in the US but only lately in Ireland itself.
 It was always a religious holiday over there but seldom rowdier than a night of music and good “craic” (definition later) at the neighborhood public house or “pub.”

 Of course, there is a long, long tradition of Irish music going way back to the early days.
 Irish–and similarly, Scottish, Welsh, and English–traditional music has been collected, studied, and played to this day.
 It’s known as Celtic music, pronounced “Keltic.”
-That’s for music; for basketball its “Seltic.”
+That’s for music; for basketball it’s “Seltic.”

 Leave it to say that the “Keltic” pronunciation (from the Greek “keltoi“) is preferred by those who study the Celtic culture, language, and history, to the point that if you call it anything else, they’ll be lookin’ down on you.
 But if you are attending a game in Boston, you’ll be rootin’ for the “Seltics” (from the old French “celtique“).
 Go figure.